epam/edp-codebase-operator/README.md

 1. Linux machine or Windows Subsystem for Linux instance with [Helm 3](https://helm.sh/docs/intro/install/) installed;
 2. Cluster admin access to the cluster;
-3. EDP project/namespace is deployed by following the [Install EDP](https://epam.github.io/edp-install/operator-guide/install-edp/) instruction.
+3. KubeRocketCI project/namespace is deployed by following the [Install KubeRocketCI](https://docs.kuberocketci.io/) instruction.

 ## Installation